mjpritchard/test-decap-help/content/docs/short-term-project-storage/secondary-copy-using-elastic-tape.md

 create and manage backups or additional copies of data in a GWS.

 The servers used to access Elastic Tape changed in January 2021.
-Previous users should note that the server to use now is `et.jasmin.ac.uk`
+Previous users should note that the server to use now is `et.jasmin.ac.uk`.

+**The maximum size for any file put into Elastic Tape is 500GB.
+This changed in 2023, when the underlying tape system was upgraded.
+Please limit your files to less than 500GB.**

 ## Who can use ET?

 ET is only for use by the named GWS manager, i.e. the individual responsible for managing the GWS disk space.
 The high-performance disk space used for a GWS is a valuable commodity and the role of the GWS Manager involves making best use of the online space.
-This may mean moving data to tape to free up space online, or taking a copy of online data to make a secondary copy. **No undertaking is provided that the secondary copy will exist beyond the lifetime of the Group Workspace itself, hence it is called a secondary copy and not a backup.** **It is also NOT long-term archive storage** : some data in GWSs may need to be earmarked for longer-term archive storage and wider availability via the CEDA Archive, but this is a **separate process** for which data management plans, ingest processes and metadata need to be put in place.
-Please contact the **CEDA** (rather than the JASMIN) helpdesk (`support@ceda.ac.uk`) if this is the case.
+This may mean moving data to tape to free up space online, or taking a copy of online data to make a secondary copy. **No undertaking is provided that the secondary copy will exist beyond the lifetime of the Group Workspace itself, hence it is called a secondary copy and not a backup.
+It is also NOT long-term archive storage:** some data in GWSs may need to be earmarked for longer-term archive storage and wider availability via the CEDA Archive, but this is a **separate process** for which data management plans, ingest processes and metadata need to be put in place.
+Please contact the helpdesk if this is the case, but ideally this needs to be considered at project design phase (as it may need funding!).

 Each GWS has a quota of online disk space (agreed at the time of its creation) and initially the ET quota has been set to the same value.
 So if you have a 10 Tb workspace, you initially have a 10Tb quota of ET storage to match.

 ### How does it work?